camunda/camunda-bpm-assert/README.md

 # This project was moved

 This repository was merged with the `camunda-bpm-platform` repository starting with Camunda BPM Runtime 7.17.0-alpha6.
 Please find the new location of the source code here: https://github.com/camunda/camunda-bpm-platform/tree/master/test-utils/assert.
 Please find the documentation here: https://docs.camunda.org/manual/7.17/user-guide/testing/#camunda-assertions.
+And the examples here: https://docs.camunda.org/manual/7.17/user-guide/testing/assert-examples/.

 See our [How to contribute guide](https://github.com/camunda/camunda-bpm-platform/blob/master/CONTRIBUTING.md) for where to raise tickets and how to make code contributions.